TheoKondak/Sinister/scss/README.md

 # WARNING:

 # !!
-This project is not tested enough for production, unless you know what you are doing and you do your own debuging !!
+This project is not tested enough for production unless you know what you are doing and you do your own debugging !!

-A SCSS and JS utility library.
+An SCSS and JS utility library.

-This project intends to act as a last layer css overide for CMS systems or for an SCSS organization platform for any other project.
+This project intends to act as a last-layer CSS override for CMS systems or for an SCSS organization platform for any other project.
 It also intends to host some JS components, that will add functionality to a website, and perform various tasks for more see `@get-sinister/js` (under construction).

-This is a one man project.
+This is a one-man project.
 I only work on the project only when I have some free time, and I do some basic testing, but be aware that some things might not work as intended.

 # Setup the data

 `_sinConfig` hosts all the scss variables.
-In this file, you can set up data like color palette, responsive breakpoints, set new font families and many more.
+In this file, you can set up data like color palette, responsive breakpoints, set new font families, and many more.
 Browse the file to see which options are available.

 ## Importing sinister to a new file

 The functionality of Sinister lies within sin folder.
 All you have to do is load this folder into a file in order to start working with it.
-In order to load the file you have to use the `@use` .
+In order to load the file, you have to use the `@use`.
 [Read More](https://sass-lang.com/documentation/at-rules/use)

 ex.